German mark (1871): Banknotes

-Banknotes were issued by the Imperial Treasury (known as "Reichskassenschein") and the Reichsbank, as well as by the banks of some of the states.
+Banknotes were issued by the Imperial Treasury as "Reichskassenscheine" and by the Reichsbank, as well as by the banks of some of the states.
 Imperial Treasury notes were issued in denominations of 5, 10, 20 and 50 Mark, whilst Reichsbank notes were produced in denominations of 20, 50, 100 and 1000 Mark.
-The notes issued after 1914 are referred to as Papiermark.
+The notes issued after 1914 are referred to as Papiermark notes.